darhrmsarm03/Cybersecurity-ontology-for-Smart-Devices/README.md

   <img src="Image/image3.png" alt="alt text" />
 </p>

-Figure 3 describes the Data properties
+*Figure 3 describes the Data properties.*

 <p align="center">
   <img src="Image/image5.png" alt="alt text" />
 </p>

-Figure 4 shows that Individuals are created for each class, and each class can have multiple individuals from other classes
+*Figure 4 shows that Individuals are created for each class, and each class can have multiple individuals from other classes.*

 #### SPARQL Query